 The last recorded instance of the aircraft being used in combat was May 1st, 1945, when a BV 138 was ordered to fly to Berlin to remove Adolf Hitler’s will.
-Despite making a successful landing under artillery fire on Lake Berlin, the aircraft commander refused to embark on the couriers transporting the will, as they lacked formal identification papers.
-Instead, the aircraft embarked ten wounded soldiers and then safely departed for Copenhagen.
+Despite making a successful landing under artillery fire on Lake Berlin, the aircraft commander refused to allow the couriers to take the will, as they lacked formal identification papers.
+Instead, the aircraft was loaded with ten wounded soldiers and then safely departed for Copenhagen.

 The BV 138 had a difficult gestation, and design flaws and inferior engines stunted its development to a degree, but when these issues were dealt with the platform became a reliable and formidable maritime patrol aircraft, respected by its crews and viewed with high regard by the Allies.

-With an impressive range and formidable armament, its usefulness slowly declined as the war progressed.
-Increased Allied air superiority from 1943 onwards, and a lack of replacements to attrition and the end of the manufacturing run meant that the crews of this exemplary aircraft met defeat in the skies above the great oceans surrounding Europe.
+With an impressive range and sizable armament, its usefulness slowly declined as the war progressed.
+Increased Allied air superiority from 1943 onwards, and a lack of replacements meant that the crews of this exemplary aircraft met defeat in the skies above the great oceans surrounding Europe.